The Trinity Handbook

 Baseline Testing and Key Stage 3

 During their time at Trinity pupils will be formally assessed and their progress monitored.
 They will be tested on arrival using published, subject appropriate standard diagnostic tests.
-Key Stage 2 SATs, teacher assessments and other data provided by the Primary Schools, will be used to help identify which sets pupils should be assigned to in the first instance.
+Data provided by the Primary Schools, will be used to help identify which sets pupils should be assigned to in the first instance.
 Special Education Needs will be taken into account and support implemented in order to ensure that pupils are able to make maximum progress.

 Diagnostic tests will be used throughout pupils' time in Key Stage 3 to monitor progress to indicate possible areas of concern and to enable the implementation of interventions where appropriate.Pupils will sit internal examinations in each subject studied.
 In Year 7 these assessments are classroom based.
 In Years 8 and 9 these are in the form of end of year examinations in the Sports Hall as per the public examinations - this is in order to prepare pupils for public examinations.

 The internal examinations in Years 10 and 11 will serve as mock examinations to prepare pupils for the type of examination that they will have to undergo for the GCSEs.
 In order to prepare adequately all pupils for these public examinations, each year from Year 8 to 11 will sit their examinations in conditions as closely related to those that operate for public examination.
 This will hopefully alleviate the nervousness of pupils at critical times of their education by them having experience of working in examination conditions in spaced desks in an examination hall.

 In addition to internal exams each subject will conduct frequent class test on topics already studies and end of module tests.
 These are used to inform setting, entry level for public exams and to track progress.